-Learn SEO.Standing for search engine optimization, it's basically the art of making your website rank high in Google.
-If you can make your site rank on relevant keywords to your niche, then you'll have plenty of sales coming in and converting will be easy.
-Here's 7 SEO techniques you might want to learn.
+Learn SEO.Standing for search engine optimization, it's basically the art of making your website rank high on Google.
+If you can make your site rank on relevant keywords to your niche, then you'll have plenty of sales coming in, and converting will be easy.
+Here are 7 SEO techniques you might want to learn.

 Be active on social media.Advertise your website on social media.
 Publish valuable content around your topic to get people curious and want to visit your website (and ultimately interested to buy your products).

 Create content.Become a content creator machine, and create new content often.
-Write content for the purpose of your reader, but also write content for SEO.
-You can also create content for other sites to market your own – there's dozens of ways to contribute: write guest posts, post in forums, comment on blog posts, upload videos to Youtube and more.
+Write content for the purpose of your reader – be they an eCommerce audience or be they and SaaS audience – but also write content for SEO.
+You can also create content for other sites to market your own – there are dozens of ways to contribute: write guest posts, post in forums, comment on blog posts, make videos for Youtube and more.
 Remember to do keyword research and optimize your content to keywords with both high and low volume.

-3 tips to succeed as an affiliate marketer
+The 3 ultimate tips to succeed as an affiliate marketer